Farming Status and Plans

 Experience & education:Farm management, Farm employee, Farm internship/apprenticeship

-Operated a 100 member CSA program for two years in addition to other years of farm work and apprenticeship.
+Operated a 100 member CSA program for three years in addition to other years of farm work and apprenticeship.